Indiana Drug Crime Defense Attorneys

 Do Not Face Your Charges Alone

 The last thing you should do in any criminal defense case is try to represent yourself.
 Let our experienced lawyers do the fighting for you.
-Contact our Valparaiso office at 219-733-8837 or email us here to schedule your free initial consultation today.
+If you have just been arrested, we can also help with your bond and release, and if you are already on supervision, with any related probation violation.
+Contact our Valparaiso office at 219-762-9538 or email us here to schedule your free initial consultation today.